 • Medical history and details (optional)

 The legal basis that supports this service is your explicit and informed documented consent.

 Reporting Adverse Events

-Processing (Treatment) over Personal Data
+Processing (Treatment) of Personal Data Gathering/ Collection

 Pregistry only shares fully anonymized data.
-Pregistry never shares any identifiers that constitute personal data..
+Pregistry never shares any identifiers that constitute Personal Data.

 Personal Data Security, Privacy, and Confidentiality Assurance

 Pregistry’s IT landscape is configured and monitored under guidance provided by the strictest security market standards (e.g., ISO 27000 family, Soc2, ITIL, Privacy by Design) and we have reviewed and adopted changes to our operational processes in a manner that ensures compliance with the requirements posed under applicable Personal Data protection legislation.
 This is intended to ensure confidentiality and privacy under Personal Data processing activities performed by us and our partners.

 Pregistry determines the data retention period according to applicable laws and by reference to the duration of each study.
 Pregistry does not hold Personal Data for longer than strictly necessary.
 Additionally, Pregistry ensures that the risk of information being deleted prior to the end of its lifecycle is minimized.

 Study participant Personal Data are erased within a maximum of one month (30 days) after leaving/completing the study or one month (30 days) after receipt of a request to erase Personal Data.
 However, we use our best efforts to erase the Personal Data within 48 hours of the completion of the study or the request, as the case may be.